kloimhardt/blog/docs/_posts/2025-03-12-scicloj_cli.md

 So should SciCloj provide more videos and manuals for IDE usage?
 My answer is: certainly not.
 The reason is: time.
 While it is easy to refer to existing content of the wider community, it takes a lot of effort to produce new videos and manuals.
 Time spent on presenting IDEs is not well spent, because scientists do not want to spend the time to learn an IDE anyway.
 It does not improve their self-efficacy enough.
 This is why Python is so successful, it does not need an IDE.

 So my suggestion is to accept that Clojure has a disadvantage over Python in that Python is easy to use in Notepad++.
-But instead of trying to coerce scientists into the IDEs of general software engineering, I suggest to choose the Figwheel way for conveying the single one argument that I think holds currency for scientists: "Clojure is mathy, Clojure is functional".
+But instead of trying to coerce scientists into the IDEs of general software engineering, I suggest to choose the Figwheel way described below for conveying the single one argument that I think holds currency for scientists: "Clojure is mathy, Clojure is functional".

 ## The two ways of Clojure
 That Notepad++ is viable for Noj at all is because Noj/Clay supports a live reload feature via the CLI.
 Here, it needs to be clearly recognised that the live-reload feature of Noj/Clay is in full Clojure tradition, i.e. that of Figwheel/shadow-cljs.